IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 What Cyber Security Should Be Part of IT Support?

-Cyber security is no longer a separate conversation from IT support.
-For Christchurch businesses, the two should be fully integrated.
-Your IT support provider should be managing your security posture alongside your day-to-day operations.
+Cyber security and IT support now belong in the same conversation.
+For Christchurch businesses, the two should be fully integrated, and your IT support Christchurch provider should be managing your security posture alongside your day-to-day operations.

-At a minimum, your managed IT support should include endpoint protection, email filtering, multi-factor authentication, and regular security patching.
+At a minimum, your managed IT support should include endpoint protection, email filtering, multi-factor authentication, and regular security patching as part of an integrated cyber security approach.
 For businesses handling sensitive client data or operating in regulated industries, the requirements go further.

 Cyber Security Basics Every Christchurch Business Needs